 - Adopt uniform rules and ensure uniform enforcement of SNAP across the state.

 - Establish a seamless inter-county transfer process for SNAP recipients who move between counties that would maintain eligibility, ensure continuation of benefits and reduce administrative burdens.

 - Establish a 24-month certification period for kinship non-parent caregiver households.

-- Allow college students enrolled in a certificate or degree program that is considered a career or technical education program to qualify for SNAP.
+- Ensure effective implementation of policy allowing community college students enrolled in a career or technical education program to qualify for SNAP.

 - Take maximum advantage of federal ABAWD waivers, grant exceptions and exemptions, and provide ABAWD individuals with timely, consistent, understandable instructions on compliance.

 - Develop an Elderly Simplified Application Project in NYS.